julionuneslucas/almadarockcelebration.github.io/README.md

 A Entertainment Website.

-Single page design structure, simplicity and conciseness.
+Single page design structure, simple and concise.
 Organized to ensure content and navigation stay on the same page.
 Website users will attest to a flawless and efficient user experience.

 Structure with eight modules/layouts: